Gluten-Free Roasted Vegetable Lasagna

 Makes 6 generous servings, or 8 moderate servings with a salad.

-4 cups homemade marinara sauce (or use a 25.5 oz. jar Muir Glen red pasta sauce thinned with a little wine and a goodly amount of balsamic vinegar)
+Sauce Note* I add roasted tomatoes to my homemade sauce for a smoky flavor.
+In a pinch you could use Muir Glen red pasta sauce thinned with a little red wine and a goodly amount of balsamic vinegar.

 If you don’t happen to have roasted veggies on hand, here’s a simple recipe to make what you’ll need for this lasagna.